What methods can be employed to merge complementary enterprise transformation standards effectively?

-To make sure it makes sense, we used systems semantics.
+How can we make sure this conceptual metamodel makes sense?
+To make sure it makes sense, you use systems semantics.
 These are the core semantics of any system, like an enterprise, a city, or even the weather.
 This is a reference to ensure that a metamodel really makes sense.

 And what is also essential was the feedback from experts in different disciplines.